morisky78/readme-generator/output/README.md

 ## Contributing

-please be carefull when you contibution
+please let me know if you want to contirubte anything

 ## Tests

-Test like this
+Please try to test

 ## Questions

-If you have any questions, please contact me moranlee@gmail.com
+If you have any questions, please contact me moran.risk78@gmail.com
 GitHub  profile: [morisky78](https://github.com/morisky78)